jackun/USBqemu-wheel/README.md

 Windows: Uses Core Audio API.
 As such, it needs Vista or newer.

-Linux: not supported yet, but one backend will be pulseaudio, atleast.
+Linux: PulseAudio only for now atleast.

 Building